To help you through the process, here are answers to the questions that we are most often asked.

 With respect to prearrangements, every person who signs a MEMORIA prearrangement contract receives two plasticized cards with their name, prearrangement contract number and our telephone number.
 We suggest that the cards be given to the people they wish to be called in the event of their death.
-There is, unfortunately, no general register for preplanned funerals.
-If you think that the deceased loved one had made prearrangements, but you have no paperwork to that effect, it is your responsibility to check with every funeral home.

 2. What is the Québec Pension Plan (Régie des rentes du Québec (RRQ))?

 The RRQ is the provincial government body that, among other things, pays survivors’ benefits after the death of a person who contributed sufficiently to it.
 The benefits or pension, in the form of a pension to a surviving spouse, an orphan’s pension or a death benefit, are paid out under certain conditions.
 For more details, go to the RRQ Internet site at www.rrq.gouv.qc.ca or call (514) 873-2433.
 Your MEMORIA counsellor can also carry out all the procedures for you.